-Senator Ward is currently the Chairwoman of the Senate Community, Economic, and Recreational Development Committee (CERD), which includes among its purview the oversight of economic development, casino gaming and tourism.
-In relation to her capacity as the Chair of CERD she also serves as the Vice Chair of the Appropriations Committee and is on the Pennsylvania Economic Development Financing Authority (PEDFA) Board of Directors and the Film Advisory Board and serves as a member of the History Center’s leadership team in Pittsburgh.
+Senator Ward is currently the Chairwoman of the Senate Labor and Industry Committee, which includes among its purview unemployment compensation, workers’ compensation, labor law and workforce development issues.
+In relation to her capacity as the Chair of Labor & Industry she also serves as the Vice Chair of the Appropriations Committee, a member of the Pennsylvania Workforce Development Board, Co-Chair of the PA Senate Manufacturing Caucus, member of the PA Film Advisory Board and a member of the History Center’s leadership team in Pittsburgh.

 Senator Ward is a member of Our Lady of Grace Catholic Church in Hempfield Township, the Italian Sons and Daughters of America, the NRA and is a Mentor for the Anne Anstine Women’s Services.
 She is also a Fellow at the University Of Pittsburgh Institute Of Politics and 2012 Legislative Fellow at Indiana University of PA.